3-58 Laboratory Entry and Access Policy

 Contractor Entry/Access

-Before contractor work in laboratories can begin, the hazard notification form must be completed and signed by the principal investigator or designee.
-This form serves to identify the lab hazards and the controls that will be in place for safe work to proceed.
+Before contractor work in Laboratories can begin, the Lab hazard and area preparation form must be completed and signed by the Lab Supervisor or designee.
+This form serves to identify the Lab hazards and the controls that will be in place for safe work to proceed.

-Support Services Entry/Access for Work Requests (Facilities Management, Office of Information Technology, Moving and Delivery, etc.)
+Support Services Entry/Access for Work Requests (Facilities Management, Office of Information Technology, Moring and Delivery, etc.)

-Before work orders can be completed in laboratories, the hazard notification form must be completed and signed by the principal investigator or designee.
-Exceptions to using the form are noted under “lab door signs”.
-The form serves to identify the lab hazards and the controls that will be in place for safe entry/work to proceed.
+Before work orders can be completed in Laboratories, the Lab hazard and area preparation form must be completed and signed by the Lab Supervisor or designee.
+Exceptions to using the form are noted under “Lab door signs”.
+The form serves to identify the Lab hazards and the controls that will be in place for safe entry/work to proceed.

-The person performing the work has the right and obligation to delay or refuse work if a form is absent, incomplete, or unsatisfactory.
-When the scope of work changes, the hazard notification form must be revisited by both the worker providing the service and the principal investigator/designee to make sure the safety and controls are still appropriate.
+The person performing the work, including contractors, has the right and obligation to delay or refuse work if a form is absent, incomplete, or unsatisfactory.
+When the scope of work changes, the Lab hazard and area preparation form must be revisited by both the worker providing the service and the Lab Supervisor, or their designee, to make sure the safety and controls are still appropriate.

 Visitors